avikejriwal/Music-Genre-Identification/README.md

 ### Files:
 `Work.ipynb`: All the cleaning, signal processing and modeling is done in this notebook.
 `Model.ipynb`: Consolidated the signal processing and the pickled model if you're interested in playing with the model.
-`model.pkl`: Pickled model: index 0 is the trained model, index 1 is the label decoder (see sklearn documentation for details)
+`model.pkl`: Pickled model: index 0 is the trained model, index 1 is the label decoder (see sklearn and pickle documentation for details)